AoE-guys/AoE-SP-VERSION-DISCONTINUED-/README.md

 ![Screenshot of the game](/screenshots/20200405180947_1.1.jpg)

+*This version of the mod is still being constructed, frequently updated etc., and so bugs is not uncommon.
+We recommend storing your save files between each update.*

 ## Wiki & Changelog
 This is still being developed, but we expect them to be online soon.

-*This version of the mod is still being constructed, frequently updated etc., and so bugs is not uncommon.
-We recommend storing your save files between each update*

 ## Credits

-The mod owes it's existence to HPM, HFM, and PDM developers, as well as:
+The mod owes its existence to HPM, HFM, and PDM developers, as well as:
 * MaTi5893 (Lead Developer)
 * Mitusonator
 * JmanThunder